mubaraqwahab/thinkdev/src/decks/03-collections.md

 ### How about unpacking? {data-id="useobjHeading"}

-It may be tedious to type the `app.` prefix sometimes
+It may be tedious to type the `course.` prefix sometimes

-<pre data-id="useobj"><code data-line-numbers="1-7" data-trim class="language-js">
+<pre data-id="useobj"><code data-line-numbers="" data-trim class="language-js">
-const app = {
+const course = {
-  name: 'WhatsApp Desktop',
-  rating: 4,
-  reviewsCount: 70,
+  title: 'The Fundamentals of Business Strategy',
-  price: 0,
+  reviewsCount: 0,
-  status: 'Owned',
+  isNew: true,
 }
 </code></pre>